 There is also a SDC night time option which only requires you to wear your aligners for 10 hours a day, but treatment takes around 10 months.
 Both of these options cost the same and follow the same process.

 The standard option is great for people who want to get fast results and are fine with wearing their aligners pretty much all day.
 They are almost invisible, after all.
-But for those who would rather not wear aligners during the day, and are ok with the treatment taking longer overall, the night time option is better.
+But for those who would rather not wear aligners during the day, and are ok with the treatment taking longer overall, the night time option could be better.

 Smile Direct Club locations